elalish/manifold/README.md

 ### Formatting

 There is a formatting script `format.sh` that automatically formats everything.
-It requires clang-format 14 and black formatter for python.
+It requires clang-format 11 and black formatter for python.

+If you have clang-format installed but without clang-11, you can specify the clang-format executable by setting the `CLANG_FORMAT` environment variable.

 ### Profiling